dphiffer/neighbor.group/README.md

 ## Authentication

-Currently neighbor.group relies on a standard email/password combination.
+Currently neighbor.group relies on an email/password login.
 Password resets are available for forgotten passwords.
-There are some configurable limits in the source code:
+There are some limits built in, currently hardcoded:

 - 5 login errors per IP address/day
 - 5 signup errors per IP address/day
 - 5 password reset errors per IP address/day

 If you hit the daily error limit you will need to wait until the next day to try again.
-These may need to be changed once the software sees some actual use.
+These may need to be adjusted once the software sees some actual use.